 The Student and Early Career Committee (SECC) of the Society for Research in Child Development is pleased to announce the ninth annual competition for student funding for dissertation research.
 Up to ten non-renewable awards in the amount of $2,000 (maximum) are given for research proposals that merit special recognition and display the strong potential to contribute to the field of child development.
 Submissions should be in the proposal stage (i.e. not completed), and money is to be used for research costs (e.g., participant incentives, standardized measures, research equipment) and/or methodological training (e.g., fees for a statistical workshop) needed to complete the dissertation.
 All expenses must be justified as needed for the completion of the dissertation.

-Award recipients will be featured in a Developments newsletter article and recognized at the SRCD Biennial Meeting.
+Award recipients will be recognized at the SRCD Biennial Meeting.

-The deadline for the 2017 SECC Dissertation Funding Research Award application is May 8, 2017 by 5 PM EDT.
-Application materials may be submitted online now through the SUBMISSION SITE.
-Award decisions will be made by August 31, 2017.
+The deadline for the 2018 SECC Dissertation Funding Research Award application is May 1, 2018 by 5 PM EDT.
+Application materials may be submitted online through the SUBMISSION SITE beginning on February 20, 2018.
+Award decisions will be made by August 31, 2018.

-- Please submit application materials electronically on or before May 8, 2017 at 5 PM EDT by visiting the SUBMISSION SITE, which is now open to accept application submissions.
+2. Please submit application materials electronically on or before May 1, 2018 at 5 PM EDT by visiting the SUBMISSION SITE, which will open to accept application submissions starting in February 2018.

 - Cover letter (1 page maximum, double-spaced): Letter describing your research experience and interests, as well as your career goals.